DinaSami/Reading-Notes/class-03.md

 el . textContent = col ors[O];
 ```

-- Swith statement : starts with a variable called the switch value.Each case indicates a possible value for this variable and the code that should run if the
+- Switch statement : starts with a variable called the switch value.Each case indicates a possible value for this variable and the code that should run if the
 variable matches that value.
 *Example :*